Cost of Surety Bonds

 a man considering what influences his surety bond cost

 The cost of a surety bond will vary depending on the specific bond type, the size and risk of the project, the contractor’s financial history, and other factors.
-Let’s look more closely at these factors and how they affect the surety bond premium.
+Let’s examine these factors more closely and how they affect the surety bond premium.

 • The type of surety bond you’re purchasing: The type of bond is essential because it determines the risk the surety company is taking.
 For example, a construction bond is typically more expensive than a business license bond because there is more risk involved in construction projects.